COVID cases exceeding those seen in April peak

 There have been 234 new cases of COVID-19 from Sunday to Wednesday in Hall, Hamilton and Merrick counties.

-The results come from roughly 800 tests conducted in that period by the Central District Health Department, Teresa Anderson, CDHD director, said during a GITV broadcast Thursday.
+The results come from roughly 800 tests conducted during that period by the Central District Health Department, Teresa Anderson, CDHD director, said during a GITV broadcast Thursday.

 The number of beds in area hospitals occupied by COVID patients is increasing.